 Personal information that the company usually collects includes, but is not limited to:

-- Your name, date and place of birth, contact details and qualifications (education, training
+- your name, date and place of birth, contact details and qualifications (education, training

 - if you contact us, in some cases we will keep a record of that correspondence;

-- Feedback about you from our staff and third parties; where you give feedback on others, we usually
+- feedback about you from our staff and third parties; where you give feedback on others, we usually

 - we may also collect information for marketing purposes and analysis, including information on how

-- photos and videos of your attendance at training or similar sessions (you will be given a chance at the session to ask not to be videoed or photographed);
+- photos and videos of your attendance at training or similar sessions (you will be given a chance

-- Details of any disabilities and any accommodations we may need to make for you in the workplace; and
+- details of any disabilities and any accommodations we may need to make for you in the workplace; and

-- In some cases we will also collect sensitive personal information where we are permitted to do so by
+- in some cases we will also collect sensitive personal information where we are permitted to do so by